its-appening/weight-loss-frontend/README.md

   - 3 sources, app, web and internal
 - Load calories for a page
 - Add calories to cart for an item
-- Add calories to cart for an item set
+- Add calories to cart for a meal / set meal
 - Calculate calorie total from cart
 - Make suggestions for reaching a calorie goal